Banknotes of the Republic of Ireland: 1992–2001: Series C banknotes

 This series of notes called "Series C" was the outcome of a limited competition, held in 1991, to which nine Irish artists were invited.
 The winner and designer of the series was Robert Ballagh.
 This series of notes had denominations of £5, £10, £20, £50 and £100.
-No Irish pound note was designed because the currency had a coin of this value since 1990.
+No Irish pound note was designed because the currency had had a coin of this value since 1990.
 This series was introduced at short notice, with the £20 note being the first to be issued, following widespread forgery of the Series B £20 note.
 The last banknote of the Series C issue was a £50 note that was issued in 2001.

-The theme for this series was people who contributed to the formation of modern Ireland.
+The theme for this series was people who'd contributed to the formation of modern Ireland.
 To this effect, it includes politicians, a literary figure, and a religious figure.
-To avoid potential factional and sectarian issues with the notes only uncontroversial political figures were chosen.
+To avoid potential factional and sectarian issues with the notes, only uncontroversial political figures were chosen.

 The euro

 Transition

 The euro became the currency of the eurozone countries, including Ireland, on 1 January 1999.
-As with all eurozone countries, Ireland continued to mint its own banknotes after the currency changeover to the euro.
+As with all Eurozone countries, Ireland continued to mint its own banknotes after the currency changeover to the Euro.
 Previously issued Irish banknotes circulated concurrently with the newer Irish-minted euro denominated banknotes.
-On 1 January 2002 the eurozone countries, including Ireland, began to withdraw banknotes and coins denominated based on their earlier currencies, including the Irish pound, replacing them with euro specie.
-Irish pound banknotes ceased to be legal tender on 9 February 2002, although they are intended to be exchangeable indefinitely for euro at the Central Bank.
+On 1 January 2002, the Eurozone countries, including Ireland, began to withdraw banknotes and coins denominated based on their earlier currencies, including the Irish pound, replacing them with Euro specie.
+Irish pound banknotes ceased to be legal tender on 9 February 2002, although they are intended to be exchangeable indefinitely for Euro at the Central Bank.